ARBUCHELI/RESPONSIVE-WEB-DESIGN-CERTIFICATION-/README.md

 Sometimes you want to add <code>a</code> elements to your website before you know where they will link.

-This is also handy when you're changing the behavior of a link using <code>JavaScript<code>, which we'll learn about later.
+This is also handy when you're changing the behavior of a link using <code>JavaScript</code>, which we'll learn about later.

 _________________________________________________________________________________________________________________________________________________________________________________

 The current value of the <code>href</code> attribute is a link that points to "https://freecatphotoapp.com".
-Replace the <code>href</code> attribute value with a <code>#<code>, also known as a hash symbol, to create a dead link.
+Replace the <code>href</code> attribute value with a <code>#</code>, also known as a hash symbol, to create a dead link.

-For example: <code>href="#"<code>
+For example: <code>href="#"</code>

 ```html
 <h2>CatPhotoApp</h2>